jchacana/mitrais-bootcamp/README.md

 Update:

 - As of now, I have added withdraw capabilities.
 Again, I'm acting as a trainee, reason why this code looks like this
+- Right now I'm starting to refactor the code.
+Somethings have emerged naturally, like stores for accounts and transactions, the transaction class itself and service classes.
+Again, acting as a trainee